 - Sex can relieve the pressure caused by vaginal swelling

 - Body therapy such as osteopathy or chiropractic (make sure the practitioner is experienced in pregnancy)

-- Gentle exercise such as swimming, water exercises, cycling or walking
+- Gentle exercises such as swimming, water exercises, cycling or walking

 - Pregnancy yoga

 - Pelvic floor exercises to strengthen the muscles and support the area

 However, you should always discuss any discomfort or pressure with your care provider, and make sure your chosen treatment method is safe for you.

 If you feel any pain, cramping or experience spotting before 37 weeks of pregnancy, it’s important you contact your care provider immediately, as these may be signs of labour beginning.